zammad/zammad-admin-documentation/channels/whatsapp/index.rst

 Limitations
 -----------

-There are a number of limitations which are defined by Meta/WhatsApp.
-We only mention those that seem relevant to us.
-For further information, please have a look at their documentation.
+There are a number of limitations for this channel.
+Read them carefully.

 24 hours communication time window
    If a customer gets in touch with you via WhatsApp, a 24 hour window is opened.
-In this time window, you can (and should) answer the question of the customer.
+In this time window you can answer the question of the customer.
 If the customer isn't replying, the conversation ends after 24 hours.
-You can't communicate with this customer via WhatsApp due to their policy.
+You can't communicate with this customer via WhatsApp due to their policy until a new conversation is started by your customer.

    If the ticket can not be closed and to keep the conversation ongoing, we suggest to create a dedicated trigger for the WhatsApp channel.
 For example